Telescopic sight: Adjustable mounts

 Some modern mounts also allow for adjustment, but it is generally intended to supplement the telescopic sight's own internal adjustments in the case of needing unusually large elevation adjustments.
 For example, some situations require fairly extreme elevation adjustments, such as very short range shooting common with airguns, or very long-range shooting, where the bullet drop becomes very significant and thus requires more elevation compensation than the sight internal adjustment mechanism can provide.
-Also, loose manufacturing tolerances may result in base mounting holes being less than perfectly aligned with the bore.
+Loose manufacturing tolerances may result in base mounting holes being less than perfectly aligned with the bore.

 In this case, rather than adjusting the telescopic sight to the extremes of its elevation adjustment, the telescopic sight mount can be adjusted.
 This allows the telescopic sight to operate near the center of its adjustment range, which puts less stress on the internal components.
 Some companies offer adjustable bases, while others offer tapered bases with a given amount of elevation built in (commonly listed in MOA).
 The adjustable bases are more flexible, but the fixed bases are far more durable, as adjustable bases may loosen and shift under recoil and can be susceptible to dirt ingress.
-Also, adjustable bases are considerably more expensive, as well.
+Adjustable bases are considerably more expensive.

 Uses

 Telescopic sights have both advantages and disadvantages relative to iron sights.
 Standard doctrine with iron sights is to focus the eye on the front sight and align it with the resulting blur of the target and the rear sight; most shooters have difficulty doing this, as the eye tends to be drawn to the target, blurring both sights.
 Gun users over 30 years of age with keen eyesight will find it harder to keep the target, front sight element and rear sight element in focus well enough for aiming purposes, as human eyes gradually lose focusing flexibility with rising age, due to presbyopia.

 Telescopic sights allow the user to focus on both the crosshair and the target at the same time, as the lenses project the crosshair into the distance (50 meters or yards for rimfire sights, 100 meters or yards more for centerfire calibers).
 This, combined with telescopic magnification, clarifies the target and makes it stand out against the background.
 The main disadvantage of magnification is that the area to either side of the target is obscured by the tube of the sight.
 The higher the magnification, the narrower the field of view in the sight, and the more area is hidden.

-Rapid fire target shooters use reflex sights, which have no magnification; this gives them the best field of view while maintaining the single focal plane of a telescopic sight.
+Rapid fire target shooters use reflex sights, which have no magnification.
+This gives them the best field of view while maintaining the single focal plane of a telescopic sight.
 Telescopic sights are expensive and require additional training to align.
 Sight alignment with telescopic sights is a matter of making the field of vision circular to minimize parallax error.
 For maximum effective light-gathering and brightest image, the exit pupil should equal the diameter of the fully dilated iris of the human eye—about 7 mm, reducing with age.